-Sailing Flores Sea in Indonesia wasn’t part of my plan to do in this beautiful country.
+Sailing Flores Sea in Indonesia wasn’t part of my plan doing in this beautiful country.
 I plunged this kind of adventure through my travel buddy Jelyn and the travelers we met in Labuan Bajo.
-This venture got my full attention by my own discomfort, which proved me that being comfortable in a very uncomfortable situation will lead you to a great and positive surprise.
+This venture got my full attention by my own discomfort, which proved me that being comfortable in a very uncomfortable situation will lead to a great and positive surprise.
 Gladly, I did dive into this adventure.

 4 days of nonstop snorkeling, chilling and sailing the boat are one of the absolute things that I never thought I would fall in love more.
 Plus the unlimited supply of coffee from Wanua adventure company completes my time.